alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

 You will see:

 ```
-Installing package into ‘/usr/local/lib/R/site-library’
+Installing package into '/usr/local/lib/R/site-library'
-(as ‘lib’ is unspecified)
+(as 'lib' is unspecified)
 Warning in install.packages("cluster") :
   'lib = "/usr/local/lib/R/site-library"' is not writable
 Would you like to use a personal library instead? (yes/No/cancel)